Abby Ross, Acting CEO & Head of Product

 Janet Pinto, CAO, CMO

 As Chief Academic Officer & Chief Marketing Officer, Janet Pinto leads and manages all of Curriki’s content development, user experience, and academic direction.
 She began her career in the education field, spending six years as a Special Education teacher.
 Janet now leads the vision and strategy for Curriki’s online learning offerings and develops and maintains relationships with academic partners.
 Before Curriki, Janet managed marketing at CampusCruiser, a Learning Management Systems provider for the higher education market.
 Her efforts were focused on branding, market analysis, and all aspects of marketing communications.
 Prior to joining CampusCruiser, Janet was the director of marketing communications at SchoolNet, a K-12 education technology company.

 Leonardo Cunha, CTO

+As Chief Technology Officer, Leo brings over 30 years of progressively challenging experience in the management, design, and development of mission-critical systems.
 His education technology experience spans over 15 years and includes the development and integration of systems for both K-12 and higher education, specifically in the areas of learning management, assessment and intervention, student information and ERP systems, and analytical processing for education.
 Leo is an avid supporter of open technologies and open education and is fluent in English, Spanish and Portuguese.
-Read more.

 Scott McNealy, Co-Founded Sun Microsystems in 1982 and served as CEO and Chairman of the Board for 22 years during which he piloted the company from startup to legendary Silicon Valley giant in computing infrastructure, network computing, and open-source software.
 Under his watch, Sun Microsystems employed approximately 235,000 worldwide.
 Sun was sold to Oracle in 2010 for $7.4 billion.

 Gene has been a serial CEO for the past 15 years having been at the helm of three companies prior to DriveScale.
 NetContinuum developed an application layer firewall appliance for large enterprise and web businesses and was sold to Barracuda Networks.
 Zero Motorcycles is the leading electric motorcycle in the world and Gene remains on the Board of Directors.
 ClearPower Systems designed a waste heat recovery electric power generation system and was sold to Questor Technologies.
 A member of the senior management team at Sun Microsystems Gene was Sr. Vice President/General Manager of the $3 billion/year Desktop Systems group.

 Currently, President at Nativity Prep Academy of San Diego, Brady is an experienced Partner with a demonstrated history of working in the management consulting industry.
 Skilled in Educational Leadership, Executive Development, Business Planning, Sales, Organizational Learning, and Training Delivery.
 Strong entrepreneurship professional with a Doctor of Education (EdD) focused in Executive Leadership from The George Washington University.

 After working for five years at major law firms in New York and California, Geoff Emery purchased a failing luxury car dealership in Beverly Hills, California, and later purchased other similarly nonperforming businesses.
 Twenty-five years later, Beverly Hills Porsche and Santa Monica Audi are now two of the largest luxury car dealerships in the United States, collectively grossing over $300 million in revenue in 2015.

 Larry Nelson leads Microsoft’s Worldwide Education Partner strategy within its Public Sector Business Unit, for both Primary/Secondary and Higher Education.
 Previous to this role, Nelson led Microsoft’s Worldwide Primary/Secondary Education strategy.
 Prior to joining Microsoft, Nelson led strategic planning of telecom services for the University Librarian at Stanford University, and before that, he was a Director at Sun Microsystems where he also served as acting Executive Director of the Global Education & Learning Community (GELC, now known as Curriki) where he managed the creation of GELC as an independent nonprofit corporation.
 Nelson is Secretary and Treasurer of the Curriki Board of Directors and a past member of the NEA Foundation Board of Directors, SIF Executive Board, and SPA Education Board.
 He earned a Masters in business administration from Cornell University and a Bachelors degree from Vassar College.

 William J. Raduchel has over 50 years of experience with systems, software, and networks and has had a long career mixing technology, education and media.
 He has long experience and expertise in corporate governance.
 Raduchel joined AOL in September 1999 from Sun Microsystems, Inc., where he was chief strategy officer and a member of its executive committee.
 In his eleven years at Sun, he also served as chief information officer, chief financial officer, acting vice president of human resources and vice president of corporate planning and development and oversaw relationships with the major Japanese partners.
 There he was recognized separately as CIO of the year and as best CFO in the computer industry.
 In addition, he has held senior executive roles at Xerox Corporation and McGraw-Hill, Inc.